eliace/ergo-js/README.md

 ## Road Map
 * Bower dependency management
-* Migration to jQuery 2 (no more IE8 support)
 * Using ES5 getters and setters instead of get_*/set_* properties
-* Plugins and mixins will be the same thing as they have to
 * CSS animations
 * Flex layout
 * Performance optimization